kimruddock/pawelgrzybek.github.io/_posts/2016-10-31-top-picks-2016-october.md

 [http://joren.co/flex-grow-9999-hack/](http://joren.co/flex-grow-9999-hack/)

 Cleaver flexbox trick.
-Two by two elements spread in single line only when there is enough room and nicely fill the view with elements under neath of each other.
+Two elements spread in single line only when there is enough room and nicely fill the view with elements under neath of each other.
 I ❤︎ flexbox.

 - - -